scuml/django-mail-panel/README.md

 Installation
 ============

-To install the mail panel, first install this package with `pip install django-debug-toolbar-mail`, then add mail_panel after debug_toolbar to INSTALLED_APPS setting:
+To install the mail panel, first install this package with `pip install django-mail-panel`.
+Then add the mail_panel app after debug_toolbar to the INSTALLED_APPS setting:

     INSTALLED_APPS = (
         ...